anidl/multi-downloader-nx/docs/GET-STARTED.md

 If you have a Widevine CDM key dump, its either going to be a single `.wvd` file or a pair of `.bin` and `.pem` files. \
 In any case, multi-downloader-nx supports both formats.
 Place them in the `widevine` folder and you are good to go.

-The only requirement is that the CDM is a L3 CDM.
-File type/name does not matter.

 ### Playready

 If you have a Playready CDM key dump, you just need to make sure: